jessecomeau87/Boot/README.md

 - Each Programming Language's Intruction Code have their own Syntax.

 - Incorrect Syntax will generate an Error.

-- CyberSecurity consists of Debugging and Reverse Engineering Concepts.

 ### Data Structures and Algorithms